 Former Texas governor Rick Perry was quoted recently saying that “We need to have a base-load.
 And the only way you can get a base-load in this country is [with] natural gas, coal, and nuclear.”
 A similar argument recently appeared in oilprice.com where the “base-load” provided by nuclear fuel was identified as an essential part of any power grid.

-Citing the necessity of maintaining a base-load is the new defense of carbon and nuclear energy ever since these energy sources became considerably more expensive than renewable energy.
+Citing the necessity of maintaining a base-load is the new defense of carbon and nuclear energy ever since these energy sources started becoming more expensive than renewable energy.

 The concept of a utility base-load comes from the 20th-Century when coal was the least expensive form of energy (this statement ignores the environmental damage caused by the extraction, transportation, refinement and consumption of carbon).
 The base-load concept also comes from the technical nature of coal.
 A coal-fired plant cannot be turned up and down in response to changes in power demand.
 Either the plant is online or offline with the largest plants taking up to 3-days to come back online.
 As such, coal is always “on” providing the majority of power.
 During times of peak demand, gas-fired “peaker-plants” can quickly come online to satisfy short term power needs.